Septenary/Serenity-Loot-Document/main.typ

 #pagebreak()

 = Trial Promotion
 Trial Raiders must have 4x raid nights (2x Tuesday + 2x Thursday, or 4x Thursday) of 40m \<Serenity\> raids to become eligible for promotion to Core Raider.
 Being benched counts as attendance.
+Attendence must be consecutive and demonstrate contribution to our team's success.

 Trials will have their wishlists added to the bottom of the corresponding prio list.